AshleyRoll/PIC32MZPeripherals/README.md

 Note that the compiler is limited C++11 features.

+I'm no C++ expert and I'm sure I've not avoided all footguns.
+I'm sure others will have different and better ways to achieve this, so I'm keen to get feedback.
+This is working in a commercial product, but there is always opportunity to imporove!

 # Usage

 The basic idea is that we define a type from the templates that specialises based on the the specific instace